Program

 Lu Zhou, Xidian University

-AudiTrim: A Real-time, General, Efficient, and Low-overhead Data Compaction System for Intrusion Detection
+AudiTrim: A Real-time, General, Efficient, and Low-overhead Data Compaction System for Intrusion Detection [PDF]

 Hongbin Sun, Zhongguancun Laboratory